Analysis | NFL draft grades: Browns, Patriots and Bears earn high marks

 Minnesota Vikings: B

 The Vikings put Kirk Cousins on notice by taking Kellen Mond early in the third round and then talking about him being on par with the draft’s top QBs.
-Cousins clearly remains the starter, but the Vikings now have an alternative for the not-that-distant future.
+Cousins clearly remains the starter, but the Vikings now have an alternative for the not-so-distant future.
 In the meantime, they added potential immediate contributors with first-round T Christian Darrisaw and third-round LB Chazz Surratt.

 NFC South